dstackai/dstack/docs/docs/reference/cli/run.md

 - `--retry` – Retry the run on failure.
 Use a default retry limit (1h).
 - `--retry-limit` – Retry the run on failure with a custom retry limit, e.g. 4h or 1d

-Prebuild policies:
+Build policies:

-- `--no-prebuild` – Run `setup` first, then `commands` if any
+- `--use-build` – Use the build if available, otherwise fail
-- `--use-prebuild` – Use prebuild if available, otherwise fallback to `no-prebuild`
+- `--build` – Use the build if available, otherwise build first.
+Then run `commands`
-- `--force-prebuild` – Create prebuild, save it, and run `commands`
+- `--force-build` – Always build first, save the build, and run `commands`
-- `--prebuild-only` — Create prebuild and save it
+- `--build-only` — Just create the build and save it

 [//]: # (Tags should be dropped)